webifycms/app/README.md

 * Each bound context has been divided into an extension for easy development, and the base extension contains reusable components.
 * Develop with [Yii](https://www.yiiframework.com/) framework to handle the infrastructure without reinventing the wheel.
 * Targeting the end-user for easy customization, administrating, designing, and developing new features.
-* Fully customizable user interfaces, including the admin panel and theme support.
+* Fully customizable user interfaces, including the admin panel with theme.

 ## Features